aki2274/KOnezumi-AID/README.md

 #### Search by transcript name
 You can obtain the transcript's gRNAs and access more information about the gRNAs.
-- in_start_150bp: The gRNA is located in the first 150bp of the transcript or not.
-- in_50bp_from_LEJ: The gRNA is located in the 50bp from the last exon junction or not.
+- Recommended: whether the gRNA is recommended or not.
+- Target amino acid: the amino acid that the gRNA targets.
-- exon_index: the index of the exon where the gRNA is located.
+- Exon　index: the index of the exon where the gRNA is located.

+> [!NOTE]
+> The RefSeq ID version number may change over time  (e.g., NM_111111 -> NM_111111.1 -> NM_111111.2).
+> In any version, KOnezumi-AID will operate as shown in the example.(e.g., NM_111111.2 -> NM_111111).

 ### Batch processing
 KOnezumi-AID can process multiple search queries at once using the `batch` command.